PieterVanBoheemen/RWXBioFuge/README.md

 ###To Do
 The following upgrades are planned for the next version:
 - Step by step graphical assembly guide in Instructables style
-- Optimization of Power Supply, ESC and brushless motor setup to save costs
+- Optimization of Power Supply, ESC and motor setup to save costs
 - Reduced size of the casing by better placement of components
 - Single rotary encoder interface to save costs
 - Magnetic lid lock to increase safety
 - Accelerometer for the detection of unbalanced rotor through vibrations to increase safety
 - Transparent window in lid
 - Numbered tube holes in rotor
+- Different types of rotors, for various number and sizes of tubes and Hct
 - Improved graphical Web User Interface

-Credits: This project has been greatly inspired by the work of:
+Credits: This project has been greatly inspired by the work, advise and help of:

-    Cathal Garvey - Dremelfuge
+    DIYBio Groningen for printing the first rotor at [Beneden-Leeuwen Mini Maker Faire][9] Cathal Garvey - Dremelfuge
     Karlin Yeh - OpenFuge
     Drevious - Microfuge 8 Place Rotor
     Hackteria - Hacked Hard Disk centrifuge